Guillermo Domenech

 Guillermo José Domenech Martínez (born 17 September 1950) is a Uruguayan lawyer, notary and politician.
-He is the President of the party Open Cabildo.

 Born in Montevideo, Domenech attended St. Catherine's School and Ivy Thomas Memorial School, graduated from University of the Republic, where he studied law and notary.
 He served as a government notary, in the President's Office, from 1990 to 2019.

 Political career

 In the 1989 elections he presented a list to the House of Representatives of the National Party Herrerism faction in support of Luis Alberto Lacalle, but he was not elected.
 In 2019, Domenech participated in the founding of the Open Cabildo Party, which proposed the candidacy of former Army Commander-in-Chief Guido Manini Ríos.
 In October, it was reported that Domenech would be the vice presidential running mate of Manini Ríos for the 2019 General Election.

 In the 2019 general election, he was elected Senator for the 49th Legislature.
 He assumed that position, on February 15, 2020.